astro-informatics/so3/README.md

 pip install conan cmake
 ```

-Then ssht can be compiled with:
+Then so3 can be compiled with:

 ```bash
 git clone http://astro-informatics.github.io/so3/ -b main